Caucasus: Sport

 The 2017 Azerbaijan Grand Prix (motor racing) was the first in the history of Formula One to be held in Azerbaijan.
 The 2017 World Rugby Under 20 Championship was held in Georgia.
 In 2017 the U-19 Europe Championship (Football) was held in Georgia.
+In 2019 the UEFA European Under-19 Championship was held in Armenia, and the 2019 UEFA Europa League final was held in Azerbaijan.